 9. Reserve items are checked out at the circulation desk following the same procedure as other library materials.

-10. Items to be placed on reserve must be accompanied by a Reserve Form.
-Please allow processing time of at least 3 business days.
+10. Items to be placed on reserve must be accompanied by a Course Reserve Form Please allow processing time of at least 3 business days.